F1 2021 (video game): Story Mode: Braking Point

-Also in the story mode is Dutch driver Casper Akkerman, who serves as Jackson's teammate.
+Also in the story mode is Dutch driver Casper Akkerman (voiced by Christopher Dane), who serves as Jackson's teammate.
 As a veteran Formula One driver (sharing some of his characteristics and traits with Kimi Räikkönen), he is more mature and experienced than Jackson.
 With a wave of a new generation of drivers bursting onto the Formula One scene, Akkerman is struggling to stay competitive in the twilight of his racing career.
-He is married to Zoe, with whom he has a daughter named Lily (Zoe is the only one in Casper's family aside from himself who physically appears; his daughter Lily can be seen in a picture frame to the left of his laptop).
+He is married to Zoe (voiced by Kerry Bennett), with whom he has a daughter named Lily (Zoe is the only one in Casper's family aside from himself who physically appears; his daughter Lily can be seen in a picture frame to the left of his laptop).
 Zoe is aware of the sacrifices her husband makes to stay competitive in Formula One.
-For the 2021 season portion of the story, focus switches to Akkerman.
+For most of the 2021 season portion of the story, the focus switches to Akkerman.

-Devon Butler, who previously appeared in the driver career mode of F1 2019 as either the champion (canon path) or runner up (alternate path) of the 2018 F2 season in that scenario, returns as Jackson's rival.
-Lukas Weber, also from F1 2019, makes an off-screen appearance via e-mail, in which he surprisingly says his favourite film in the Cars franchise is the second movie (where Lewis Hamilton also appeared).
+Devon Butler (voiced by Adam Sanderson), who previously appeared in the driver career mode of F1 2019 as the main rival in the F2 scenario and, canonically, the champion of the 2018 F2 season in that scenario, returns as Jackson's rival.
+Lukas Weber, also from F1 2019, makes an off-screen appearance via e-mail, in which he surprisingly says his favourite film in the Cars franchise is the second film (where Lewis Hamilton also appeared).
 Butler retains his F1 2019 race number 71, while Akkerman and Jackson use 54 and 89 respectively (the latter of which was coincidentally also used by Jack Aitken during his stint for Williams at the 2020 Sakhir Grand Prix).

-Whichever team the player chooses, the character Brian Doyle appears as a direct liaison to the team principal.
+Whichever team the player chooses, the character Brian Doyle (voiced by Jerry Anderson) appears as a direct liaison to the team principal.